 In our previous adopted contribution JVET-Q0379, the APS ID information was set at an early stage of the picture header and slice header.
 Thanks to these modifications, the APS ID can be determined without parsing a large amount of parameters, and the amount of variables from the PPS and SPS which need to be kept in memory is reduced.

 But, there are other adoptions which affect this fast processing.
-The enabling of LMCS is signaled for each slice when it is enabled in the picture header in VTM-8.0.
-In opposite to VTM7.0 where it is signaled only in the picture header.
-As this information is close to the end of the slice header, all parameters need to be parsed to identify if LMCS is enabled or not as depicted in the following figure.
+The enabling of LMCS and the enabling of scaling list are signaled for each slice when they are enabled in the picture header in VTM-8.0.
+In opposite to VTM7.0 where they are signaled only in the picture header.
+As these information is close to the end of the slice header, all parameters need to be parsed to identify if LMCS and/or scaling list are enabled or not as depicted in the following figure.